Search for Relativistic Magnetic Monopoles with Eight Years of IceCube Data

-The analysis presented in this letter is based on the selection strategy from a previous IceCube analysis searching for extremely high energy neutrinos (EHE)~\cite{Aartsen:2018vtx}.
-Detailed data/Monte Carlo comparisons were performed in the EHE analysis to validate the Monte Carlo used to generate the different backgrounds and evaluate the efficiency of the event selection.
-The EHE event selection has practically no acceptance for neutrinos with energy below $10^{6}$~GeV, where the bulk of atmospheric neutrinos lie.
-Atmospheric muons and neutrinos are reduced to a rate of about $10^{-10}$~Hz after the EHE energy and zenith angle cuts, which is well below 0.1 event in the whole analysis livetime.
-We therefore assume a zero background from atmospheric muons and atmospheric neutrinos in what follows.\\
+The step I event selection has practically no acceptance for neutrinos with energy below $10^{6}$~GeV, where the bulk of atmospheric neutrinos lie.
+Atmospheric muons and neutrinos are reduced to a rate of about $10^{-10}$~Hz after the step I brightness and zenith angle selection, which is well below 0.1 event in the whole analysis live time.
+We therefore assume a zero background from atmospheric muons and atmospheric neutrinos in what follows.